Nitrokey/nitrokey-documentation/fido2/linux/configuration-with-pam-and-linux.md

-# Configuration with PAM and Linux
+# Desktop with PAM and Linux
 ## Introduction
-This guide will walk you through the configuration of Linux to use Universal 2nd Factor, i.e. U2F with `libpam-u2f` and [Nitrokey FIDO 2](https://shop.nitrokey.com/shop/product/nk-fi2-nitrokey-fido2-55) .
+This guide will walk you through the configuration of Linux to use FIDO Universal 2nd Factor, i.e. FIDO U2F with `libpam-u2f` and [Nitrokey FIDO 2](https://shop.nitrokey.com/shop/product/nk-fi2-nitrokey-fido2-55) .

 If you want to login to you computer using [Nitrokey Pro 2,](https://shop.nitrokey.com/shop/product/nk-pro-2-nitrokey-pro-2-3) [Nitrokey Storage 2](https://shop.nitrokey.com/shop/product/nitrokey-storage-2-56) and [Nitrokey Start](https://shop.nitrokey.com/shop/product/nk-sta-nitrokey-start-6) you can visit the instructions for Windows available [here](https://www.nitrokey.com/documentation/applications#computer-login), and for Linux [here](https://www.nitrokey.com/documentation/applications#computer-login) .
 ### Requirements